Litslink icon

 Suitable for: niche-specific projects of higher complexity that require expertise in a certain area

 If you have in mind a complex project that requires deep expertise, consider applying this approach to get better results.
 Specialists are seasoned experts in particular programming languages or technologies and they don’t exchange tasks with their colleagues.
-Such a software team is perfect to build feature-rich and effective products much faster.
+Such a software team structure is perfect for building feature-rich and effective products much faster.

 Since every team member works individually, specialists might face communication issues, so it’s crucial to equip your team with an experienced project manager to eliminate any obstacles along the way.